Supreme Court of the United States

 Potential impact

 A ruling against Washington could undo not just possession limits but commercial restrictions on standard-capacity magazines across multiple states.
-If the Court passes, Washington's law stands and the legal path for further challenges narrows.

 Timeline (from official SCOTUS docket)

-• Jan 9, 2026Distributed for conference — no action
+• Apr 17, 2026Distributed for conference — no action

 • Sep 29, 2025First distributed for conference